This post may contain affiliate links. Please see our disclosure policy.

 You’ll find a fantastic recipe for my very own DIY hair pomade below, which is sure to bring a smile to male faces every time they use it.

-What is pomade?
+What is Pomade?

 Pomade is a traditional hair styling product that offers a flexible yet natural hold to any hairstyle.